Hysterical Walks & Rides

 In 1988, Maureen served as Education Director for The Sacramento Theatre Company.
 During her residence, The Sacramento Theatre Company was awarded the California Educational Theatre Associations award for Professional Theatre commitment to Education in 1995.

 In 1997, Maureen was hired by Sheldon High School to head the Visual and Performing Arts Department and serve as principal for the school's Theatre Arts program.
-In her eleven years at Sheldon, the theatre program has won numerous festival awards and two national awards for the American High School Theatre Festival, with her students performing at The International Fringe In Edinburgh, Scotland in 2001 and 2004.
+In her fifteen years at Sheldon, the theatre program won numerous festival awards and two national awards for the American High School Theatre Festival, with her students performing at The International Fringe In Edinburgh, Scotland in 2001 and 2004.

 In 1997, Maureen was awarded the Outstanding Theatre Educator Award for the state of California.